paramaggarwal/blog/content/iPad-Line-up-and-The-New-10.5"-Model/index.md

 ---
-title: "iPad Line-up and The New 10.5" Model"
+title: 'iPad Line-up and The New 10.5 Model'
-description: "Today, John Gruber wrote About That Purported 10.5-Inch iPad, which makes good points against the rumors spreading.
+description: 'Today, John Gruber wrote About That Purported 10.5-Inch iPad, which makes good points against the rumors spreading.
 Here, I demonstrate how the line-up might evolve with pictures.
-This month, we’ll…"
+This month, we’ll…'
-date: "2017-03-21T02:34:48.290Z"
+date: '2017-03-21T02:34:48.290Z'
 categories:
   - Apple
   - iPad Pro
   - iPad